Enrolling in The Acting Program

 Monthly Tuition: $125/month.
 Classes are 75 minutes long and limited to 12 students.

-Schedule: Fall classes begin Saturday , September 16th.
+Schedule: Spring classes begin Saturday , December 16th.
 Weekly technique classes are held on Saturdays from 11:30 AM – 12:45 PM (winter and spring breaks excepted).

 Elementary school students learn about the rehearsal process, improve their ability to make strong choices with their voice and body, learn to approach text independently and how to stand out from their peers.
 Students in this course will develop awareness of their bodies, voices and imagination as used in storytelling.
 They will improve executive functions including cognition, attention, working memory, problem solving, planning, and inhibitory control while also establishing an understanding of theatrical vocabulary and rehearsal etiquette.
 For students grades 2 – 4.